-To clear your FCP or Motion preferences, launch the app while holding down the Cmd + Option (Alt) keys – click ”Delete Preferences” in the popup that appears.
-You may need to reopen your FCP Libraries via File > Open Library > Other > Locate menu (you can recognise the library file by its .FCPBUNDLE extension, by default they are saved in your Mac > Users > YourUsername > Movies folder).
+To clear your FCP or Motion preferences, launch the app while holding down the Cmd + Option (Alt) keys – click ”Delete custom settings” in the popup that appears.
+You may need to reopen your FCP Libraries via File > Open Library > Other > Locate menu (you can recognize the library file by its .FCPBUNDLE extension, by default they are saved in your Mac > Users > YourUsername > Movies folder).

-As another optimisation measure following clearing your FCP preferences we suggest disabling the Background Render feature – it continuously renders the timeline every time you change a parameter, so it tends to disrupt the general workflow more than it helps.
+As another optimization measure following clearing your FCP preferences, we recommend disabling the Background Render feature – it continuously renders the timeline every time you change a parameter, so it tends to disrupt the general workflow more than it helps.
 You can turn it off via the top Final Cut Pro > Preferences > Playback menu.
 We recommend using on-demand pre-render hotkeys instead:

 Ctrl+R – pre-renders the currently selected element (template, compound clip, etc.),